xuxiaowei-io/gitaly/STYLE.md

 With this error model, the server can attach structured Protobuf messages to errors returned to the client.
 These Protobuf messages can be extracted on the client side to allow more fine-grained error handling.
-Error details should be added to an error when it is known that the client side needs to base its behavior on the specific error that has occured.
+Error details should be added to an error when you know that the client side needs to base its behavior on the specific error that has occured.

 For an RPC `Frobnicate()`, the error details should be of the message type